Forecasting and Backtesting Gradient Allocations of Expected Shortfall: Proposed models for estimating dynamic ES contributions

 \section{Proposed models for estimating dynamic ES contributions}

-Pprevious sections have shown that clear and rigid comparison among forecasting models of ES contributions is accessible among those with equal total VaRs.
-In this section we exploit this feature and propose a new model based on compositinal regression.
+In previous sections we have mentioned that clear and rigid comparison among forecasting models of ESCs is feasible among those with common forecasts of total VaRs.
+In this section we exploit this feature and propose new models based on compositinal regression.

-According to the evaluation criterion based on multi-objective elicitability of ES contributions, forecast accuracy of total VaR is of utmost importance since estimated ES contributions are compared only for models estimating total VaRs with equal accuracy.
-As considered in \citet{dimitriadis2023dynamic}, this valuation principle naturally encourages a two-stage approach, where we first model the dynamics of $\{VaR_t\}$, possibly induced from the dynamics of $\{S_t\}$, and then consider the dynamics of ES contributions, which may also be induced from the dynamics of $\{(X_j,S_t)\}$ for $j=1,\dots,d$.
-We call this a \emph{top-down approach} and summarize its benefits and limitations in Section~\ref{sec:top:bottom}.
+According to the evaluation criterion based on multi-objective elicitability of ESCs, forecast accuracy of total VaR is of utmost importance since estimated ESCs are compared only for models estimating total VaRs with equal accuracy.
+As considered in \citet{dimitriadis2023dynamic}, this valuation principle naturally encourages a two-stage approach, where we first model the dynamics of $\{VaR_t\}$, possibly induced from the dynamics of $\{S_t\}$, and then consider the dynamics of ESCs, which may also be induced from the dynamics of $\{(X_j,S_t)\}$ for $j=1,\dots,d$.
+We summarize benefits and limitations of such a \emph{top-down approach} in Section~\ref{sec:top:bottom}.
 In this approach the dynamics of $\{ES_t\}$ can also be estimated together with $\{VaR_t\}$ in the first stage due to the natural order in the risk measurement procedure and, more importantly, joint elicitability of $(\operatorname{VaR}_\alpha,\operatorname{ES}_\alpha)$, where ES$_\alpha$ can be elicited only in combination with VaR$_\alpha$~\citep{fissler2016higher}.
 An alternative approach is to specify the dynamics of $\{\bX_t\}$, which we call a \emph{bottom-up approach}.
-This approach may be discouraged in terms of the two-stage forecast evaluation since total VaR is modeled only indirectly;~see Section~\ref{sec:top:bottom} for more details of this approach.
+This approach may be discouraged in terms of the two-stage forecast evaluation of ESCs since total VaR is modeled only indirectly;~see Section~\ref{sec:top:bottom} for more details of this approach.